 WASHINGTON — A D.C.
-Statehood Bill pushing for the District to become the 51st was reintroduced in the Senate Wednesday, officially marking the beginning of the race to push the legislation through the new Congress.
+Statehood Bill pushing for the District to become the 51st state was reintroduced in the Senate Wednesday, officially marking the beginning of the race to push the legislation through the new Congress.

 The legislation, first introduced in 2013 was reintroduced by Sen. Tom Carper (D-Del.)
 There are 38 cosponsors -- all Democrats -- signed onto the bill.

 S. 51, the "Washington, D.C.
 Admissions Act", not only pushes for statehood but would allow the people of D.C. and elected leaders to have full authority over local affairs, and full representation in Congress.

 WUSA9's Adam Longo asked a colleague in the White House briefing room to pose a question about D.C.
 Statehood to Press Secretary Jen Psaki.
 She deferred but followed up the next day by saying, "The President has supported D.C. statehood in the past; that certainly remains his position."